 Why Am I Telling You All This?

-You don’t need special technical knowledge, but you do need a willingness to learn.
+You don’t need special technical knowledge to start a blog, but you do need a willingness to learn.

 Share that knowledge on your blog.

 The important first step is to just get up and running.
 Give it a try, see if it is right for you.

 If you like it – take the next step.
 Enroll in a great blogging course to shortcut your way to an income.